Getting Started with Browser Extensions: A Quick Guide

 API and APP in the same repo

-If you include an “API” folder in your repo, Vercel “automagically” spins up a serverless function to serve the API endpoints.
+If you include an “API” folder in your repo, Vercel “automagically” spins up a serverless function to serve the endpoints.

 Being able to develop an App and API in the same codebase is a big win for smaller startup teams where the code is changing rapidly.